 There are things you can do to make a beehive more attractive to a swarm.
 For example, a larger hive is preferable while adding wax frames means a swarm might be tricked into thinking that bees have already lived in the hive.
-Ensure that the opening to the hive is small; bees prefer this due to the fact that they have a smaller area to defend against attackers.
+As already mentioned, ensure that the opening to the hive is small; bees prefer this due to the fact that they have a smaller area to defend against attackers.

 How to Know if Bees are Eyeing Up Your Hive

 When it comes to bees, their behavior can often indicate whether they are eyeing up your hive as a potential new home.
 Before a swarm of bees decides to occupy a new home, scout bees will first check it out to assess its suitability.
 These scout bees can spend quite some time inspecting a new hive to determine if it is a viable option.

 As a beekeeper, it is essential to be able to recognize the signs that a swarm may be interested in your hive.
 One of the first indicators is the presence of one or two bees hovering around the hive.
 These bees are usually scout bees exploring the area and assessing the suitability of the hive as a potential new home.

 Over time, more scout bees will visit the hive and their numbers will gradually increase with each passing day.
 These scout bees will inspect the hive and communicate their findings to the rest of the colony through a series of dances and pheromones.